Board of Trustees

 This is our challenge, and it is one we will face together.

-This year, the first Seder begins Monday night, April 22, 2024.
+This year, the first Seder begins Saturday night, April 12, 2025.
 May it carry with it the hope of Spring, the inspiration of liberation, and the conviction that can come by connecting to our past, engaging with the challenges of the present, and collectively imagining our future.

-Zissen Pesach (A sweet and meaningful Passover)
+Zissen Pesach (A Sweet and Meaningful Passover)

 —Rabbi Carie Carter & Rabbi Hayley Goldstein